mitchross/k8s-homelab-argocd/docs/setup.md

 ### String Replacement
 - In the homelab vault, create secret named `stringreplacesecret`
 - Save your domain mydomain.com into a key named `domain`.
-- Save your cidr block for Cilium IPAM to manage into a key named `ciliumipamcidr`.
+- Save your cidr block for Cilium IPAM to manage into a key named `ciliumipamcidr`. #will be sunsetting this soon
 - Save the above Cloudflare tunnel id into a key named `cloudflaretunnelid`.

-### Ryot Integrations
+### Ryot
 - In the homelab vault, create secret named `ryot`
 - Video game tracking requires access through Twitch to https://www.igdb.com/.
 Follow docs to generate OAuth credentials.
 Save clientid into key named `twitch_client_id` and clientsecret into key named `twitch_client_secret`

 # Setup

 ## k3s
 This can be used with an existing Kubernetes cluster, however you may not want argocd to manage resources such as kube-system.
-Either way I encourage creating your own fork or copy of this project and replacing any references to `k8s-homelab-argocd/argocd-homelab` with the copy/fork.
+Either way I encourage creating your own fork or copy of this project and replacing any references to `mitchross/k8s-homelab-argocd` with the copy/fork.

 Details below show what steps are needed for creating a k3s cluster on an Ubuntu based system(s).
 <details>